ssaturgo/game-of-life/README.md

 # Conway's Game of Life
 This is a **TypeScript** implementation of Conway's Game of Life.

 I decided to take on this project to dive into TypeScript and boy, did it pay off!
 I learned so much about TypeScript's syntax, type system, and all the awesome things it can do.
 It really leveled up my TypeScript skills and made me a better problem-solver as a programmer.

+[Here](https://ssaturgo.github.io/game-of-life/) is a link to preview the project.
+Feel free to check it out and see the Game of Life in action!

 ## What is this?
 Now, let me tell you a bit about Conway's Game of Life.
 It's this fascinating cellular automaton created by the brilliant mathematician John Horton Conway back in 1970.
 It's a game that doesn't require any player input once it starts.
 The evolution of the game is solely determined by its initial state.